Brucephalus/Textbooks/Prosocial.md

+#Guide to Strong and Ethical Living: A Real Man’s Code

 ## 1.0 Introduction: What This Guide Is About

 Most guys are taught two choices: be “nice” and get ignored, or be “hard” and get feared.
 One looks weak, the other feels fake.
 Neither one leads to real power or real respect.
 This guide gives you a third option—the one no one talks about because it can’t be packaged in a meme or shouted in a rant.